36

 – RonJohn

-Dec 8, 2020 at 14:09
+Commented Dec 8, 2020 at 14:09

 • 1

 "nobody was worried about x86 dominating high end computing" Actually at some point in the late 90s all the popular "Business IT" magazines started to have covers about how IA-64 would take over the world real soon now, leaving dead Alphas, Sparc, PA_RISC, ARM, Motorola, and RS6000 in its wake.
 It was pretty outrageous.
 Wads of cash must have been hitting the editorial offices.
-Dec 8, 2020 at 22:51
+Commented Dec 8, 2020 at 22:51

 • The future's not ours to see.
 Lo que sera, sera.
-Dec 9, 2020 at 12:36
+Commented Dec 9, 2020 at 12:36

 • 7

 @DavidTonhofer: Well, IA-64 isn't x86 (IA-64 == Itanium, another almost dead architecture), so that doesn't invalidate the original quote.
 People were worried about other Intel products, but not x86.
-Dec 9, 2020 at 13:46
+Commented Dec 9, 2020 at 13:46

 • 1

 @ShadowRanger I aggree!
 I should have said "nobody was worried about x86" (which was perceived as running out of steam) but (as a counterpoint) people were worried about IA64.
 Sorry for the unclarity (Amazingly, nobody was ever worried about i860).
-Dec 9, 2020 at 22:07
+Commented Dec 9, 2020 at 22:07

 18